GuildCrafts/web-development-js/_goals/312-Week_5_Assessment.md

     <br>At the very least: tags in HTML and brackets in JavaScript are opened/closed on the same indent level; there are line breaks between style definitions in CSS and between function declarations in JavaScript.
 - [ ] Git commit history shows clear progression through different features, with concise and descriptive commit messages.
     <br>Commit messages should summarize what changes are being introduced.
-- [ ] There are at least two commits per day.
+- [ ] There are at least two commits per day but ideally a lot more.
     <br>It's OK to commit incomplete/draft code.
-The important thing is to keep a good pace of development.
+The important thing is to keep a good pace of development and show how your code evolved toward your solution.
-- [ ] Artifact (final project) uses the [starter code](TODO: link).
+- [ ] Your artifact (final project) uses the [starter code](TODO: link).
-- [ ] Artifact is published to a GitHub repository.
+- [ ] Your artifact is published to a GitHub repository.

 #### Pages and Routes